Bures-Wasserstein Means of Graphs: BACKGROUND

-\minicompress In this section we present some background on optimal transport theory that will be used in Section~\ref{sec:main} to prove our main results.
-Optimal transport is a classical topic in mathematics that has originally been used in economics and operations research \cite{villani2021topics}, and has now become a popular tool in fields such as machine learning \cite{arjovsky2017wasserstein, peyre2019computational}, computer vision \cite{solomon2016entropic}, and signal processing \cite{elvander2020multi, kolouri2017optimal}.
+Optimal transport is a classical topic in mathematics that has originally been used in economics and operations research \citep{villani2021topics}, and has now become a popular tool in fields such as machine learning \citep{arjovsky2017wasserstein, peyre2019computational}, computer vision \citep{solomon2016entropic}, and signal processing \citep{elvander2020multi, kolouri2017optimal}.
 The optimal transport problem seeks a map that moves the mass from one probability distribution to another one in the most efficient way with respect to an underlying cost, which is often defined as the squared Euclidean distance.
 Let $\mu_0$ and $\mu_1$ be two probability measures\footnote{Note that a probability measure defines a probability distribution.
 We often use the terms measure and distribution interchangeably.} on the space $\mathbb{R}^n$.
-We seek a measurable map $T:\mathbb{R}^n \to \mathbb{R}^n$ that pushes the mass from $\mu_0$ onto $\mu_1$ \cite{villani2021topics}, that is, for every measurable set $A \subset \mathbb{R}^n$ it must hold that

-The measure $\mu_1$ is called the push-forward measure of $\mu_0$ with respect to map $T$, and we denote this as $T_\# \mu_0 = \mu_1 $.
-The (Monge) optimal transport problem is to find the push forward map $T$ between the measures $\mu$ and $\nu$ with the smallest associated cost, that is to minimize
+We denote the set of probability measures in $\mathbb{R}^n \times \mathbb{R}^n$ with marginals $\mu_0$ and $\mu_1$ as $\Pi (\mu_0,\mu_1)$.
+The measures $\pi \in \Pi(\mu_0,\mu_1)$ are called transport plans between the given marginals, and $\pi(x,y)$ is associate with the infinitesimal amount of mass transported from $x$ to $y$.
+The (Kantorovich) optimal transport problem is to find the transport plan between $\mu_0$ and $\mu_1$ with the smallest associated transportation cost, that is to minimize

-The optimal objective value of this problem is also called the Wasserstein distance $\mathcal{W}_2(\cdot,\cdot)$ \cite{villani2021topics}.
-This distance defines a metric on the space of absolutely continuous probability measures on $\mathbb{R}^n$ with finite second moment, denoted $\mathcal{P}_{2}(\mathbb{R}^n)$, and the Fr\'echet mean on the metric space $(\mathcal{P}_{2}(\mathbb{R}^n), \mathcal{W}_2)$ is called the Wasserstein barycenter \cite{agueh2011barycenters}.
+The optimal objective value of this problem defines the Wasserstein distance $\mathcal{W}_2(\cdot,\cdot)$ \citep{villani2021topics}.
+This distance defines a metric on the space of absolutely continuous probability measures on $\mathbb{R}^n$ with finite second moment, denoted $\mathcal{P}_{2}(\mathbb{R}^n)$, and the Fr\'echet mean on the metric space $(\mathcal{P}_{2}(\mathbb{R}^n), \mathcal{W}_2)$ is called the Wasserstein barycenter \citep{agueh2011barycenters}.
 However, note that the Wasserstein barycenter problem can even be defined for measures that are not necessarily absolutely continuous.
 Given a set of measures $\mu_1,\dots,\mu_m$ and a set of weights $\lambda_1,\dots,\lambda_m > 0$ such that $\sum_{j=1}^n \lambda_j = 1 $, the weighted Wasserstein barycenter is the minimizer of the optimization problem